-As the US passed into the 21st century, the epidemic of obesity and T2DM continues unabated, affecting more younger adults and children than in the past.
-They will spend longer periods of their life with the disease.
-Perhaps in part under pressure of commercial interests, we as a nation have learned to eat too fast, too much, and the wrong foods.
-However, the problem of obesity and its consequences is pervasive globally, affecting developing as well as economically developed countries.
+As the US passed into the 21st century, the epidemic of obesity and T2DM continues unabated, affecting more younger adults and children than in the past, and they will spend longer periods of their life with the disease.
+Perhaps under pressure of commercial interests, we as a nation have learned to eat too fast, too much, and the wrong foods.
 For those with the energy conserving "thrifty" genes of insulin resistance syndrome (IRS), this excess of food and especially of the insulin provoking carbohydrates, leads to obesity, an IRS phenotype and T2DM.
-Nearly half of the new cases of diabetes in teens can be termed T2DM (204).
+Nearly half of the new cases of diabetes in teens can be termed T2DM.
 Currently, in some US states where there are large numbers of ethnic groups prone to IRS and T2DM (Hispanics, American Indians, Asian Indians, African Americans), the number of children with T2DM is beginning to rival if not surpass the number with T1DM.
-It is estimated that 1 in 3 people born in the US in the year of 2000 will develop T2DM sometime in their lifetime (205).
+It is estimated that 1 in 3 people born in the US in the year of 2000 will develop T2DM sometime in their lifetime.

 The increased incidence of T2DM is attributed to the increase in obesity worldwide.
-Approximately 3700 youths are diagnosed with T2DM every year in the US (206) and it is estimated that the number of youth with T2DM will almost quadruple from 22,820 in 2010 to approximately 85,000 adolescents with T2DM by 2050 (10).
-Similar rates of increased in youths with T2DM are reported from the UK, India, China and Japan (10).
+Approximately 3700 youths are diagnosed with T2DM every year in the US and it is estimated that the number of youth with T2DM will almost quadruple from 22,820 in 2010 to approximately 85,000 adolescents with T2DM by 2050.
+Similar rates of increased in youths with T2DM are reported from the UK, India, China and Japan.